 The completed SHSP was used as a basis for selecting strategies for inclusion in this HSP.
 Strategies in the HSP are consistent with SHSP priority emphasis areas and evidence-based strategies.

 Performance Plan

 Highway Safety Performance Report

-Following is a chart showing required core performance measures, seven years of data and five-year moving data averages for each measure, and progress toward achieving most recent identified targets.
-Data to measure progress toward established goals will not be complete until after calendar year 2013.
+Following is a chart showing required core performance measures, five years of data and three-year moving data averages for each measure.

 CORE PERFORMANCE MEASURES